avimano234/OCTOBERSVERYOWN2.github.io/README.md

     <p class="party-text">Location to be announced 20/10/2023</p>

     <script>
-        // Set the date we're counting down to var countDownDate = new Date("October 28, 2023 00:00:00").getTime();
+        var countDownDate = new Date("October 28, 2023 00:00:00").getTime();

-        // Update the countdown every 1 second var x = setInterval(function() {
+        var x = setInterval(function() {
-            // Get the current date and time var now = new Date().getTime();
+            var now = new Date().getTime();

-            // Calculate the time remaining
             var timeLeft = countDownDate - now;

-            // Calculate days, hours, minutes, and seconds var days = Math.floor(timeLeft / (1000 * 60 * 60 * 24));
+            var days = Math.floor(timeLeft / (1000 * 60 * 60 * 24));
             var hours = Math.floor((timeLeft % (1000 * 60 * 60 * 24)) / (1000 * 60 * 60));
             var minutes = Math.floor((timeLeft % (1000 * 60 * 60)) / (1000 * 60));
             var seconds = Math.floor((timeLeft % (1000 * 60)) / 1000);

-            // Display the countdown in the element with id="countdown" with semicolons document.getElementById("countdown").innerHTML = days + " : " + hours + " : " + minutes + " : " + seconds;
+            document.getElementById("countdown").innerHTML = days + " : " + hours + " : " + minutes + " : " + seconds;

-            // If the countdown is over, display a message if (timeLeft < 0) {
+            if (timeLeft < 0) {
                 clearInterval(x);
                 document.getElementById("countdown").innerHTML = "The party is here!";